sunmck/rs-forest-synthesis/README.md

 └── requirements.txt # Python requirements
 ```

 > **Note:** The `data/` folder is included for structure, but raw and processed datasets are not uploaded due to size and licensing restrictions.
-Please contact the data providers or the author for access.
+Please contact the data providers or me for access.
 >

 ## Key Findings